Palm Beach, Florida: Transportation

+Emergency services

 Police

 The town has its own police department, established on October 17, 1922.
 Prior to then, town marshal Joseph Borman served in the capacity of chief law enforcer as outlined in the 1911 charter.
 The department employed 61 officers in 2018.
 With a population of 8,295 people in 2018 according to the Florida Bureau of Economic and Business Research, this translated to 7.35 officers per 1,000 people, compared to the Florida average of 2.49 officers per 1,000 people.
 In the same year, the department made 2,039 arrests – equal to about 24,581 arrests per 100,000 people, the highest arrest rate in Florida and over sevenfold the state average.
 However, many arrests were in relation to non-violent crimes, such as those involving auto theft, criminal traffic citations, fraud, and scams.
 The police department reported no rapes or homicides in Palm Beach in 2018.